MariaBTV/ads_monotlith_app/README.md

 A lightweight ASP.NET Core 9 Razor Pages application that simulates a retail monolith before decomposition.
 It includes product listing, shopping cart, checkout, and inventory management — built to demonstrate modernisation and refactoring patterns.

-**Current Status:** Phase 2 Complete - Checkout microservice extracted with full business logic and test coverage.
+**Current Status:** Phase 3 Complete - Monolith refactored to proxy all checkout requests to microservice.

 ---